 College of Coastal Georgia administers direct gift awards under the FSEOG to students who have proven exceptional financial need.
 The amount a student is eligible to receive depends upon personal need and availability of funds.
-Awards are generally for \$600 per year.
+These funds are limited and the minimum award is \$100.